What is different about the 20th century? Why is there a crisis of identity and moral relativism now, despite our past achievements?

 This is the Dream Time by Robin Hanson is written from the point of view of our descendants as they perceive us from the distant future.
 They try to understand us by identifying the defining behavioral trends of the 20th century.

-- Demographic transition We took far less than full advantage of the reproductive opportunities our wealth offered.
+We took far less than full advantage of the reproductive opportunities that our wealth offered us.
 Instead, we spent our wealth on purchases that we thought would elevate our social status.
 We were driven by the self-imposed need for acceptance by others, even those who wouldn’t, or couldn’t, as they could never know us e.g. our celebrities.

-- Obsession with super-stimuli Our evolved survival instincts were overridden so that we chose taste without nutrition.
-We spent vast sums on things that didn’t actually help on the margin, such as on medicine that didn’t make us healthier, or education that didn’t make us more productive.
+Our evolved survival instincts were overridden so that we chose taste without nutrition.
+We spent vast sums on things that didn’t actually help on the margin, such as on medicine that didn’t make us healthier, and education that didn’t make us more productive.
 For many of us, this did not make us happier, but rather less so, despite the comparative comfort and quality of life.

-- Extreme mating patterns Capricious and casual attachments that are a normal part of adolescent growth into maturity.
+Capricious and casual attachments are a normal part of adolescent growth into maturity.
 In the 20th century, these attachments remained lifelong habits.
 Extreme gender personalities were common.

-Perhaps the most enduring memory of our explosively growing Dreamtime will be a legacy of adaptive behavior (with mostly harmless delusions) become strange and dreamy: Call it “un-adaptive behavior”.
+Perhaps the most enduring memory will be a legacy of pragmatic behavior that became strange and dreamy: Call it “un-adaptive behavior”.

 It remains to be seen whether adaptation will reassert itself.
 Perhaps we will be able to place our dream time where it belongs, as a parallel but distinctly separate part of our existence, instead of our only reality.
 If so, what would happen, in our nearer term future?
 Adaptation ascendant would solidly connect human behavior to reality.
 If so, we should see evidence of such as we traverse the twenty-first century.